ODA Fee Guide, Dental Costs Explained

 Cost of Denture Reline

-The cost of a Denture Reline can range from $162 to $445 with or without a Dental Lab Fee depending if you require a soft or hard reline, and if it is for a complete denture or a partial denture.
+The cost of a Denture Reline can range from $331 to 456 with or without a Dental Lab Fee, depending if you require a soft or hard reline, and the type of denture.
 The codes relevant to dentures in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Denture, Reline, Direct Complete Denture (Soft Reline)